dvreeze/ocp-java-17-learning/doc/checklist.md

 Does a code snippet *compile successfully*?
 It might help to quickly follow these steps:

 1. Check the *syntactic structure*
-2. Check *scope and types of variables*
+2. Check *scope, types and initialization of variables*
 3. Check *additional rules* checked by the compiler

 #### Checking syntax